lorenzgerber/lorenzgerber.github.io/_posts/2019-10-11-embarrassingli-sh.markdown

 ---

 ## Background
-There are almost daily some task that I know that they are easily scriptable.
+There are almost daily some tasks from which I know that they are easily scriptable.
 On a good day, I google them, on a bad day, I embarrassingly fix it manually.
 This entry is the trial to improve by at least writing down those that I need the most often in the hope that I will remember them...

 ## Run git commands on a bunch of sub-directories
 ```